AdaCore/gnatstudio/docs/users_guide/projects.rst

 These commands are:

-*New*
+.. index:: menu; project --> new

+:menuselection:`Project --> New`
   This menu will open the project wizard (:ref:`The_Project_Wizard`), so that you can create new project.
 On exit, the wizard asks whether the newly created project should be loaded.
-If you select `Yes`, the new project will replace the currently loaded project hierarchy.
+If you select :guilabel:`Yes`, the new project will replace the currently loaded project hierarchy.

   You will get asked what information you would like to create the project